-- familiar with this policy and have an opportunity to contribute to its review - alert to signs and indicators of possible abuse - able to record and report concerns as set out in this policy - able to deal with a disclosure of abuse from a pupil - involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans as required.
+- familiar with this policy and have an opportunity to contribute to its review - alert to signs and indicators of possible abuse and wider safeguarding issues - able to record and report concerns as set out in this policy - able to deal with a disclosure of abuse from a pupil - involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans as required.

 In addition, all staff have read and understood Part 1 of the latest version of KCSiE.
 (KCSiE 2021).
 Staff members who work directly with children also read Annex A of KCSiE 2021.
+School leaders and staff who work directly with children have also read Annex B and Part 5.